Berkeley’s programs are developed with input from industry experts to prepare students for the professional world.

 Berkeley College will accept transfer credits from regionally or nationally accredited post-secondary institutions for courses in which you earned a minimum CGPA, and that are applicable to your program at Berkeley.
 Scholarships and financial aid are available to those who qualify.

-- If you earned an Associate’s degree from a college in the United States, you may be entitled to an award of 50 percent off the tuition at Berkeley College.*
+- If you earned an Associate’s degree from a college in the United States (other than Berkeley College), you may be entitled to an award of 50 percent off the tuition at Berkeley College.*

 Students at Berkeley College gain access to: